 A real food coma strikes you when you least expect it.
-For us, the location of the strike was in the middle of a deep jungle.
-In the middle of nowhere, when our cell phone acted just like a solid rock.
+For us, the location of the strike was in the middle of a deep jungle when our cell phone turned to be just a solid rock.
 Not a single cell phone signal made an effort to show up on the screen, yet we carried it close to our heart, snapping away the glorious scenes of the pure forest before us.

 play the slideshow below of our trekking on Doi Inthanon.

 We were having a 5.3-kilometre trekking in the woods.
 We prepared ourselves for less, though. 😀 But then, after we realised that we might have covered a further distance than we thought we would, it was way too late to turn back.
 The sun was on our back, we peeled away layers of sweaters we were wearing.
 People warned us about the chilling temperatures of Doi Inthanon.
 And of course, they would, this is the highest of Thailand’s all high peaks and the temperatures can be cold.
 But then it was late in the day.
 The sun was working hard.
 And we were hungry.

 Our day-trip began at Raya Heritage Hotel in Chiang Mai.
 They call it an ‘Eco-Excursion’ following the fact that they organise this trip based on the sources of many raw organic ingredients they use in their main kitchen.
 Those having read into Chiang Mai food scene would have realised that this province is quite strong about their collective organic efforts.
 The Pga K’nyau community that we are visiting is one of the organic farmer members who supply their fresh produce to the hotel.
 They also supply to the Royal Project.